Megami Tensei Gaiden: Last Bible: Development

 Last Bible is part of the Megami Tensei media franchise; however, it was made for a wider audience, including children, and is toned down compared to the Shin Megami Tensei games.
 For instance, players meet monsters rather than demons, and the games take place in a medieval fantasy world.
 Several companies have been involved in the production of the series: the numbered titles were developed by Multimedia Intelligence Transfer; the Game Gear version of Revelations: The Demon Slayer was developed by Sega; and the mobile "New Testament" phone entries and Another Bible were developed by Menue.
 Atlus published all the games except Last Bible Special and the Game Gear version of The Demon Slayer, which were published by Sega.
 Atlus also localized and published the Game Boy Color version of The Demon Slayer in the US; this is the only game in the series that has been officially released in English, although fan translations of some of the games have been released.
-Both of the Game Gear Last Bible games are planned to be included on the red variant of the microconsole Game Gear Micro, which is set for release on October 6, 2020 in Japan.
+Both of the Game Gear Last Bible games are planned to be included on the red variant of the microconsole Game Gear Micro, which was released on October 6, 2020 in Japan.

 The music in The Demon Slayer and Last Bible II was composed by Hiroyuki Yanada and Iwao Mitsunaga, and includes progressive rock music.
 Yanada also composed the music in Last Bible III, but without Mitsunaga; the music in it includes examples of bossa nova.
 The music in Another Bible was composed by Manami Matsumae.
 Sweep Records has published albums several of the games' soundtracks as part of their Discovery series, in which they release soundtrack albums for game music that had previously not been released on an album.
 The album Megami Tensei Gaiden: Last Bible Soundtrack was released on September 15, 2010; Megami Tensei Gaiden: Last Bible II Soundtrack was released on October 7, 2010; Megami Tensei Gaiden: Another Bible Soundtrack was released on January 19, 2011; and Last Bible III Soundtrack was released on October 5, 2011.